Did You Know?

 What do I need to study this course?

 Grade 6 in two single science GCSEs (including chemistry) or grade 66 in Combined Science.
 You will also need a grade 5 or above in GCSE Maths.

 What will I study?

 The specification is designed to build on the knowledge gained at GCSE.
 Examples of the type of topics you will study are Atomic Structure, Equilibrium, Rates, Acids and Bases, halogenoalkanes, Aromatic Chemistry, Transition Metals and Period 3 elements.
 Chemistry is examined by three written papers.
-Across the two year A level course 12 required practicals will be assessed internally and lead to a separate practical qualification.
+During the course, 12 required practicals will be assessed internally and lead to a separate practical qualification.